Xhand98/stapy/README.md

 ## Contact

-For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Xhand98/yourrepository/issues) or contact [hendrickherrera9@.com](mailto:hendrickherrera9@.com).
+For any questions or issues, please open an issue on the [GitHub repository](https://github.com/Xhand98/steam-api/issues) or contact [hendrickherrera9@.com](mailto:hendrickherrera9@.com).

----

-Feel free to modify this template to fit your specific needs and preferences.
-The goal is to provide clear instructions and examples to help users get started with your library quickly.